SpongePowered/SpongeDocs/source/plugin/entities/spawning.rst

     org.spongepowered.api.world.extent.Extent
     org.spongepowered.api.world.extent.EntityUniverse

-You will need four things for spawning in an :javadoc:`Entity`, a :javadoc:`Location`, an :javadoc:`Extent`, and an :javadoc:`EntityType`.
+You will need three things for spawning an :javadoc:`Entity`: a :javadoc:`Location`, an :javadoc:`Extent`, and an :javadoc:`EntityType`.
 The process for getting these is quite simple, you just need to grab a ``Location`` from somewhere in your plugin code and choose the type of ``Entity`` you wish to spawn.